What Is Mind Mapping?

 6. Make Changes

 Sometimes you will realize that you made a mistake while developing your mind map.
 Or maybe you found a better way to represent your ideas.
 Either way, you can always change your mind map.
-Just go back to the beginning steps and rework it until you feel satisfied with your results.
+Just go back to the beginning steps and rework them until you feel satisfied with your results.